© Tilman Skowroneck 2013

 Leonhardt presented his project of transcribing Bach’s works for solo violin during a lecture one evening at one of the annual Bremen Sommerakademien for Early Music.
 This must have been in 1975, very shortly after he made the recording.
 I remember a few witty first sentences in his quiet voice, whereupon a door burst open and a handful of jolly, noisy and oblivious latecomers entered the hall, carrying with them a heavy cloud of Patchouli and some chairs above their heads.
 After the commotion had subsided, the speaker patiently repeated his introductory sentences, and a lengthy lecture about the history and function of keyboard transcriptions followed.
 Then Leonhardt played the Ciaccona for us.

 I was familiar with Arturo Benedetti Michelangeli’s recording of Busoni’s piano transcription of this piece, and hence knew about the meditative quality of the composition, but I was entirely unprepared for the breath-taking, time-arresting and grand quality it assumed in Leonhardt’s version and under his hands.
-The fascination of that evening lasted for me: Leonhardt played the entire Partita in a public concert a few days later, and afterwards we talked about the Ciaccona, and Busoni’s own piano roll recording of it.
+The fascination of that evening lasted for me: Leonhardt played the entire Partita in a public concert in Bremen a year later, and afterwards we talked about the Ciaccona, and Busoni’s own piano roll recording of it.
 Not long thereafter, his recording became available.
 I re-recorded it with my little Uher tape machine and listened to it until, many years later, the tape dissolved into rubbery strands.
 Then I went to study music, and almost forgot about the entire event.
 Leonhardt’s transcriptions were off-limits for us students in any case.
 Wisely, I never asked for any of them.

 When I returned to this particular version of Bach’s Ciaccona last year, it was not only in search of a morsel of that long-gone first fascination.
 After the funeral service in Amsterdam I started to realize that playing concerts in memory of someone who had been as explicit as Leonhardt in downplaying his own importance for the afterworld needed to be something altogether different than an attempt to play the music the deceased would have appreciated in a manner that would not have disturbed him.
 Instead, it needed to be the best possible effort to create an atmosphere in which those who knew him and had heard him play could remember him.
 So I took a pair of headphones and a pencil, I transcribed the Ciaccona from the recording, and practiced the piece.